Managing a Damaged Online Reputation

 The other thought I had after reading more about Angie Varona on Gawker was some people get paid for researching dubious content online, yet another career opportunity I missed out on.

-Now in 2022 Gawker Media is no more, a damaged online reputation is bad, but getting sued into bankruptcy is a whole ‘nother level problems caused by a comment posted online.
+Now in 2022 Gawker Media is no more, a damaged online reputation is bad, but getting sued into bankruptcy is a whole ‘nother level of problems caused by a comment posted online.

 Social Media is Dangerous